-This recipe for Homemade Mint Iced Tea isn’t written in stone, it’s meant to be tweaked to your personal taste.
+This recipe for Homemade Mint Iced Tea isn’t written in stone, and it’s meant to be tweaked to your taste.
 It’s a guideline, a place to start if you’ve never made Homemade Mint Tea before.
 I started the tea by going out to the garden and picking the tops off of two fresh mint plants.
-I washed them and left the leaves attached to the stems, which saved me from fishing out each leaf later on.
+I washed them and left the leaves attached to the stems, saving me from fishing out each leaf later on.

-Homemade Mint Iced Tea, if this doesn’t scream summer I don’t know what does, ENJOY!

-❤ Bunny from Bunny’s Warm Oven Blog
+Homemade Mint Iced Tea Recipe by Bunny from Bunny’s Warm Oven Blog

-Homemade Mint Tea Ingredients
+Ingredients needed to make Homemade Mint Tea

-- 1 family size tea bag
+- One to two family size tea bags

-- 1/2 cup sugar
+- 1/2 cup sugar +more if desired

-- 1 bunch fresh mint, washed
+- One bunch of fresh mint washed

 - 1/2 large lemon cut into slices

 - Pour the brewed tea into a gallon container, add the sugar and lemon slices, stir until sugar dissolves into the tea.
-Holding the mint by its stems, swirl the mint into the hot tea, then drop into the container.
+Holding the mint by its stems, swirl the mint into the hot tea, then drop it into the container.

-- Add 2 cups cold water to the container, chill the tea until completely cold, Scoop the mint leaves and stems out of the tea before serving.
+- Add 2 cups cold water to the container, chill the tea until completely cold, Scoop the mint leaves and stems out of the tea before serving

 Although themccallumsshamrockpatch.com attempts to provide accurate nutritional information, these figures should be considered estimates.
 Varying factors such as product types or brands purchased, natural fluctuations in fresh produce, and how ingredients are processed change the effective nutritional information in any given recipe.
 Under no circumstances will themccallumsshamrockpatch.com be responsible for any loss or damage resulting from your reliance on nutritional information.